ropfoo/clobbopus/README.md

 ## Motivation

 Web scraping can be harmful when things go wrong.
 When developing a web scraper it is not uncommon to send tons of requests to a server that is not under your control.
-This might be because of a bug or just the nature of development espacially in a team.
+This might be because of a bug or just the nature of development, especially in a team.
 Instead of flooding external servers with requests in development - we should flood our own.

 ## Features